-A virtual run is a fundraising event that begins on the internet but really happens anywhere you are- on your hometown, on your home turf, at any time you want to run it!
+Virtual runs are fundraising events that begin on the internet but really happen anywhere you are – on your hometown, on your home turf, at any time you want to run it!

 You can walk or run, and do your mileage at your convenience.
 You still run or walk a race, but you don’t need to fight the crowds or wake up early on a weekend to run.